Bradley Aliphon & Associates | Evictions Durban

 To discuss your property problems or requirements with our specialist property lawyers just give us a call or complete the form below.

-"Our expert eviction attorney's advice can buy a landlord several weeks or possibly even months.
+"Our expert eviction attorney's advice can shorten the time span of an eviction by several weeks or possibly even months.
 A landlord is entitled to evict a non-paying or undesirable tenant and to obtain judgement to recover losses, damages and legal costs..."

 “...the first line of defence in the unfortunate event of an eviction, is undoubtedly an adequate rental agreement.”